 Open Space Subvention Payments

 Open Space Subvention payments totaled more than $863 million between 1972 and 2010.
 Despite elimination of OSSA payments since the FY 09/10 budget, information provided by counties and cities is critical in order to document the level of participation in the program and the impact the loss of OSSA payments is having on local governments.
 It is the basis for the biennial Land Conservation Act Status Report, which provides information to the Legislature and general public on the status of the Program among counties and cities.
-Statistics are available in Appendix B of the 2016 Williamson Act Status Report.
+More information and statistics are available on the Reports and Statistics page.

 The Department of Conservation continues to work with assessor offices and planning departments to document participation in the Land Conservation Act through the Open Space Survey of Participation.

-The 2019 Survey of Participation in the Land Conservation Act and Open Space Subvention Act (OSSA) forms are now available.
-They have been posted in two formats, for your convenience:
+The 2020 Survey of Participation in the Williamson Act and Open Space Subvention Act (OSSA) is now available.

-Also, please note the mapping and additional reporting requirements associated with this process (PDF).
+Also, please note the associated mapping and additional reporting requirements.

-Please see the instructions for completing and submitting forms and the recently added 2019 Survey of Participation FAQs handout for additional help.
+Please see the instructions for completing and submitting forms and the Frequently Asked Questions handout for additional help.

 Thank you in advance for your assistance.